 Berridge, Peter.
 2016.
 “Colchester Castle: ‘Some Tyme Strong and Statelye, as the Ruynes do Shewe.’”
 In Castles and the Anglo-Norman World, edited by John A. Davies, Angela Riley, Jean-Marie Levesque and Charlotte Lapiche, 55-68.
 Oxford: Oxbow Books.

 Camden, William.
 1722.
-Britannia.
+Britannia, or a chorographical description of Great Britain and Ireland, together with the adjacent islands.
 Translated by Edmund Gibson.
 2 vols.
 London: Mary Matthews.